Cherry Trail: A Story from Havenburg

 Jace ~ Fall 2003 | Homecoming Night

-Jace replayed the conversation, changing out of his dress attire into his tear-away sweats and Birchdale zip-up.
-His Nokia cell phone chimed.
+Jace replayed the conversation while changing out of his dress attire into his tear-away sweats and Birchdale zip-up.
+His Nokia cell phone chimed on his dresser.

 Brooke J: hey im sry i shouldnt have gotten upset. ill make it up to u when u get back. cum to my room & we can 4get about the fight xxx

-Jace set his phone on his dresser.
-It irritated him that Brooke assumed they’d pick up right where they left off after a single text.
-It solidified in Jace’s mind that whatever they’d been doing was done.
+Jace turned off his phone and tossed it onto his bed.
+It bothered him that Brooke assumed they’d pick up right where they left off after a single text.
+That all she had to do to fix this was fuck him.
+It solidified in his mind that whatever they’d been doing was done.
 He continued to sort through his thoughts as he walked in total darkness through the woods and back to the treehouse.
-It bothered him because it was what Libby would’ve done.
+The reason that simple text was crawling under his skin and eating away at him was because it was exactly what Libby would’ve done.
 Jace was walking away at precisely the right time.

-Jace replayed the conversation, changing out of his dress attire into his tear-away sweats and Birchdale zip-up.
-His Nokia cell phone chimed.
+Jace replayed the conversation while changing out of his dress attire into his tear-away sweats and Birchdale zip-up.
+His Nokia cell phone chimed on his dresser.

 Brooke J: hey im sry i shouldnt have gotten upset. ill make it up to u when u get back. cum to my room & we can 4get about the fight xxx

-Jace set his phone on his dresser.
-It irritated him that Brooke assumed they’d pick up right where they left off after a single text.
-It solidified in Jace’s mind that whatever they’d been doing was done.
+Jace turned off his phone and tossed it onto his bed.
+It bothered him that Brooke assumed they’d pick up right where they left off after a single text.
+That all she had to do to fix this was fuck him.
+It solidified in his mind that whatever they’d been doing was done.
 He continued to sort through his thoughts as he walked in total darkness through the woods and back to the treehouse.
-It bothered him because it was what Libby would’ve done.
+The reason that simple text was crawling under his skin and eating away at him was because it was exactly what Libby would’ve done.
 Jace was walking away at precisely the right time.

 “She made sandwiches the way you like them with all the oil and vinegar.
-The cookies you love with the raisins, and she packed a variety of salty snacks, but they’re all the ones you like.
+Her monster cookies, but she ruined them by adding raisins because you love them that way, and she packed a variety of salty snacks, but they’re all the ones you like.
 I don’t know why you get preferential treatment.”
 Kat gave Jace a semi-annoyed look, accompanied by a smirk as she handed over a wrapped sandwich.

 “Isn’t it obvious by now?
 I’m the favorite.
 Also, you need to get on board with your mom’s sandwiches.
 They’re fucking delicious.”

 “Bad Religion, huh?”
-Jace asked around his last bite of sandwich.
-He couldn’t help himself.
+Jace asked around his last bite of sandwich, unable to help himself.
+It didn’t take a genius to know the shirt wasn’t hers.

 “Oh, yeah.”
 Kat glanced down and shrugged.
 “It was at the top of my dresser.
 It’s Kyle’s.”